- Apply to be non-matriculated

 - Dissertation Approval Requirements

-- If this requirement is not met, any prior approvals of the dissertation will be voided; the student will have to reenroll in class, re-submit, and re-defend their research.
+- If this requirement is not met, any prior approvals of the dissertation will be voided.
+The student will have to reenroll in class, re-submit, and re-defend their research.

 - Department Format Review